 Oxygen therapy helps maintain blood oxygen levels for people with low blood oxygen levels.
 Doctors may recommend lung transplantation surgery in cases of severe or end-stage restrictive lung disease.

-For people with certain types of restrictive lung disease, such as pulmonary fibrosis, interstitial lung disease, idiopathic pulmonary fibrosis or pneumoconiosis, stem cell treatment is available.
-Stem cell therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.
-In fact, stem cell therapy is a treatment option for both obstructive and restrictive lung disease.
+For people with certain types of restrictive lung disease, such as pulmonary fibrosis, interstitial lung disease, idiopathic pulmonary fibrosis or pneumoconiosis, cellular therapy is available.
+Cellular therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.
+In fact, cellular therapy is a treatment option for both obstructive and restrictive lung disease.

 What are the Differences between Obstructive Lung Disease and Restrictive Lung Disease?

 Obstructive and restrictive lung diseases are two different types of lung disease.
 Obstructive lung disease makes it difficult to fully exhale all the air from your lungs.
 They are obstructed from taking in more air.
 People with obstructive lung disease typically produce excess mucus, causing a smoker’s cough.
 FEV1 is an important measurement used to diagnose and categorize obstructive lung disease.